mamoore1440/Econ-Blog-old2/src/content/notes/HMT.md

 ### Have To Explain The Model at Times.
-It's a good idea to explain the model very abstractly at the start but to be real world with it at the end it should be like reading a brief history book.
-When the model needs to be brought it then do it.
-When explaining these Ideas you will have explain why they happened with model.
+It's a good idea to explain the model very abstractly at the start but to be real world with it at the end.
+It should be like reading a brief history book.
+When the model needs to be brought in then do it.
+When explaining these Ideas you will have explain why they happened with the model.
 * "Lowering The Rate"
   * Government is saying "Don't worry the future is good", and _you believed them_.
   * This allows more debt which brings more demand forward which which causes more boom.